Chen-Abudi/web_project_4/README.md

 - Form Validation.
 - Resets Form Validation after submitting.
 - Closing popup windows from overlay, or with the Escape key.
+- Refactor and Separate JS code into modules using OOP.

 ## Possible Improvements